briansoule/BSEligibleKit/README.md

 An intuitive and concise library for inserting Eligible data into your iOS project.

+The following block will pull eligible data, and asnychronously execute your code when it's finished.
 ``` objective-c
 [BSEligibleKit getDataFor:@"service/all" withParams:formData success:^(NSDictionary *data) {
   //Do things!